Rangerz132/generic-fsm-unity/README.md

 ## Implementation

-To implement the generic state machine with the provided classes (StateMachineManager, BaseState, PlayerStateMachine, PlayerIdleState), follow these steps:

-1. Define State Enum: Create an enum to represent the possible states of your state machine.
-For example, PlayerStates.

-2. Create State Classes: Create classes that inherit from BaseState to define the behavior for each state.
-For example, PlayerIdleState.

-3. Implement State Behavior: Override the abstract methods in your state classes (EnterState, UpdateState, FixedUpdateState, ExitState) to define the behavior for each state.

-4. Create State Machine Manager: Create a class that inherits from StateMachineManager and provides the necessary generic arguments.
-For example, PlayerStateMachine.

-5. Initialize State Machine: In the constructor of your state machine manager, add initial states to the states dictionary.

-6. Manage State Changes: Use methods in your state machine manager (Initialize, UpdateState, ChangeState) to manage state transitions and update the current state.

 StateMachineManager is a generic class managing states for an entity.
 It uses an enum EState for state keys.
 It stores states in a dictionary and tracks the current and previous states.
 It initializes with an entity and can update and change states, calling state methods EnterState, UpdateState, and ExitState

 ```csharp